DataBora/rust-backend-course-one/README.md

 # RUST BACKEND COURSE

+## This repository has mising parts for us to figure out and solve through the course

-This course is to show how I solved the part of real world implementation for Warehouse Management.
+This course is to show real world implementation for Warehouse Management.

 Full WMS project that I implemented for my client: Production Company - Mega Plast Jovanovic d.o.o.
 Nova Pazova, Serbia, evolves around 5 tables, and 5 modules: Warehouse, Sales Orders, Operations Planing, Reservations, and Assembling.